 If you are a dependent using any of the following benefits, you will submit the Form 22-5490

 Once your application is processed, you will receive a Certificate of Eligibility (COE) document in the mail.
-Please keep a copy of this for your records and have a copy sent to Rio's VA office.
+Please keep a copy of this for your records and have a copy sent to Rio's Veterans Services Office.

 If you are a veteran transferring into Rio Salado College from another institution, you will need to complete the form 22-1995.
 If you are a dependent or Post 911 Transfer of Entitlement recipient, you must submit the form 22-5495.